1. Overview

 vsdm-zeta-pep), remove or comment out the dependency on the internalvsdm-server(depends_on).

-# Example: in compose-vsdm-server.yaml or compose-local.yaml
+# Example: in compose-vsdm-services.yaml or compose-local.yaml

 # under vsdm-zeta-pep: